openziti/goroutine-analyzer/README.md

 ## Thank you
 This tool was inspired by the following:

-* TDA (thread dump analyzer).
-I tried to find a link to this, but was unable to find the original.
-Ping me if you've got a link
+* [TDA (thread dump analyzer)](https://github.com/mkbrv/tda) - Original version at https://java.net/projects/tda doesn't seem to be available anymore
 * [goroutine-inspect](https://github.com/linuxerwang/goroutine-inspect)

 The build was helped along by [this very helpful example repo from GitHub user sualeh](https://github.com/sualeh/build-jpackage)